neondatabase/website/content/docs/guides/vercel.md

 <Admonition type="note" title="Notes">
 - Clicking **Redeploy** in Vercel does not apply variable changes made in Neon to your Vercel project.
 This only occurs with your next push.
-- The integration appends the `sslmode=require` option to the Neon connection string that it sets for the `DATABASE_URL` environment variable in Vercel.
+- The integration appends the `sslmode=require` option to all Neon connection strings.
 </Admonition>

 ![Select Vercel variables](/docs/guides/vercel_select_variables.png)